metacontract/mc/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Request
 about: Suggest an idea for this project
-title: "[Feature Request] "
+title: "[feature] "
-labels: 'type: feature, status: todo'
+labels: "type: feature"
-assignees: ''
+assignees: ""
 ---

 ## Problem